hiwenny/history-compare/README.md

 ### More features:
 - Google Map integration
-- JWT validation using created credential
+- Optional post-demand test: Allow users to use app - authentication in server (explore AuthO)?

 Generated using [Create React App](https://github.com/facebook/create-react-app).

 ## Design Considerations

 ### Modern React
 I'd like to minimise React-related libraries used.
 That means doing away with redux, for starters.

 This way requires special care to design components hierarchy according to the propagation of components affected by a state change.

-Some considerations on the tradeoffs:
+Some considerations on the decisions:
 - No Redux:
   - substitute with HOC for enhancements
   - Tradeoff is the ability to persist - outside of setting localStorage manually.
 In that case just use Redux...
   - On the flip side, since the app is designed to be a blank state every time, this could work.
 The use of states means I don't have to deal with clearing and resets.
   - Other maybe-tradeoff is having to put a speed bump on exit to make sure the user doesn't navigate away accidentally and lose data.
+More annoying, but alas.

 - Functional pattern all over:
   - Minimize the use of class